History of the Uyghur people: Uyghur Khaganate (AD 744–840)

-The Uyghur Khaganate lasted from AD 745 to 840.
+The Uyghur Khaganate lasted from AD 744 to 840.
 It was administered from the imperial capital Ordu-Baliq, one of the biggest ancient cities in modern-day Mongolia.
-When founded by Yaoluoge Yibiaobi, the Khaganate neighboured the Shiwei in the east and the Altai mountains in the west, and also included the Gobi desert within its southern border, thus controlling the entire territory of the ancient Xiongnu; at its greatest extent, the Khaganate reached as far west as Ferghana.
+When founded by Yaoluoge Yibiaobi, the Khaganate neighboured the Shiwei in the east and the Altai Mountains in the west, and also included the Gobi Desert within its southern border, thus controlling the entire territory of the ancient Xiongnu; at its greatest extent, the Khaganate reached as far west as Ferghana.

 Large numbers of Sogdian refugees came to Ordu-Baliq to escape the Islamic conquest of their homeland.
 They converted the Uyghur nobility from Buddhism to Manichaeism.
 Thus, the Uyghurs inherited the legacy of Sogdian culture.
 Sogdians ran the civil administration of the empire.
 They were helpful in outflanking the Chinese diplomatic policies that had destabilized the Göktürk Khaganate.
 Peter B. Golden writes that the Uyghurs not only adopted the writing system and religious faiths of the Indo-European Sogdians, such as Manichaeism, Buddhism, and Christianity, but also looked to the Sogdians as "mentors", while gradually replacing them in their roles as Silk Road traders and purveyors of culture.
 Indeed, Sogdians wearing silk robes are seen in the praṇidhi scenes of the Uyghur Bezeklik murals, particularly Scene 6 from Temple 9 showing Sogdian donors to the Buddha.

 In AD 840, following a famine and civil war, the Uyghur Khaganate was overrun by an alliance of Tang-dynasty China and the Kirghiz, another Turkic people.
 As a result, the majority of tribal groups formerly under Uyghur control migrated to what is now northwestern China, especially to the Turfan basin of the modern Xinjiang Uyghur Autonomous region.
-The Yenisei Kyrgyz Khaganate of the Are family bolstered his ties and alliance to the Tang dynasty Imperial family against the Uyghur Khaganate by claiming descent from the Han-dynasty Han Chinese general Li Ling, who had defected to the Xiongnu and married a Xiongnu princess, daughter of Qiedihou Chanyu, and was sent to govern the Jiankun (Ch'ien-K'un) region, which later became Yenisei.
+The Yenisei Kyrgyz Khaganate of the Are family bolstered his ties and alliance to the Tang dynasty imperial family against the Uyghur Khaganate by claiming descent from the Han-dynasty Han Chinese general Li Ling, who had defected to the Xiongnu and married a Xiongnu princess, daughter of Qiedihou Chanyu, and was sent to govern the Jiankun (Ch'ien-K'un) region, which later became Yenisei.
 Li Ling was a grandson of Li Guang (Li Kuang) of the Longxi Li family, descended from Laozi, which the Tang dynasty Li Imperial family claimed descent from.
 The Yenisei Kyrgyz and Tang dynasty launched a victorious successful war between 840 and 848 to destroy the Uyghur Khaganate in Mongolia and its centre at the Orkhon valley, using their claimed familial ties as justification for an alliance.
-Tang-dynasty Chinese forces under General Shi Xiong wounded the Uyghur Khagan (Qaghan) Ögä, seized livestock, took 5,000–20,000 Uyghur Khaganate soldiers captive, and killed 10,0000 Uyghur Khaganate sources on 13 February 843 at the battle of Shahu mountain.
+Tang-dynasty Chinese forces under General Shi Xiong wounded the Uyghur Khagan (Qaghan) Ögä, seized livestock, took 5,000–20,000 Uyghur Khaganate soldiers captive, and killed 10,000 Uyghur Khaganate soldiers on 13 February 843 at the battle of Shahu mountain.